 Dwarf mongooses are also highly co-operative and pack members will help feed any babies by catching and bringing insects back to the den.

-In the Kruger Park we were lucky to find some pack members bustling about on top of a termite mound, near the road.
-But even at this range I had to use my Canon EOS 100-400mm zoom at full zoom to bring them close enough.
+In South Africa's Kruger National Park we were lucky to find some pack members bustling about on top of a termite mound, near the road.
+But even at this range I had to use my Canon EF 100-400mm telephoto zoom lens at full zoom to bring them close enough.